CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0138-copy-list-with-random-pointer.md

 ### Constraints:

 - The number of nodes in the list is in the range [0, 1000].
-- -10000 <= Node.val <= 10000
+- `-10000 <= Node.val <= 10000`
-- Node.random is null or is pointing to a node in the linked list.
+- Node.random is null or is pointing to some node in the linked list.

 ---

 ##  Approach to Solve the Copy List with Random Pointer Problem

 To create a deep copy of a linked list with an additional random pointer, follow these steps: